- Admissions and Records

 *One on one appointments are available for all of the above services*

-We also offer a variety of services such as workshops, networking events, an annual career fair, and an online job board with a list of local career opportunities.
+We also offer a variety of services such as weekly hybrid workshops, networking events, annual career fairs, and an online job board with a list of local career opportunities.
 Stop by the Career Center in the Student Services Center (SSC) for more information, or contact us at (805) 289-6473, or VCCareer@vcccd.edu.

 Child Development Center (CDC)